grandeurdev/arduino-sdk/README.md

   // This sets up the device WiFi. setupWiFi();

-  myProject = apollo.init(YourApiKey, YourDeviceToken);
+  myProject = grandeur.init(YourApiKey, YourDeviceToken);
   myDevice = myProject.device(YourDeviceID);
-  // This gets the device's parms variables from the Cloud and passes them to
+  // This gets the device's parms variables from Grandeur and passes them to
   // getParmsCallback() function.
   myDevice.getParms(getParmsCallback);
 }